fuzzylogicxx/fuzzylogic/posts/how-i-consume-and-read-rss-feeds.md

 NewsNetWire and Feedbin sync pretty seemlessly together.

 Feedbin is paid (I currently pay 5 USD per month).
 It has a slick UI and, since it’s available from anywhere, could be treated as your “central hub” for reading.

-It also offers a couple of interesting features.
+Feedbin also offers a couple of interesting features.

 Firstly, you can use it to subscribe to email newsletters, because it provides you with an email address for that purpose.